RTSH: RTSH Tani

-In 2017, RTSH launched "RTSH Tani" an app which enables users of Android and iOS to watch all the channels from the RTSH digital platform including the regional channels such as RTSH Korça.
-In addition, the app enables users to watch catch up TV content from the last 7 days for all 9 channels.
-In recent years, the app has not been functional while the online streaming is unreliable.
-Therefore, the only way to watch RTSH's channels outside of Albania is via satellite in Europe only, or only select channels through DigitAlb, Tring TV or the Klani IM IPTV platforms.
+In 2017, RTSH launched "RTSH Tani" an app which enables users of Android and iOS to watch all the channels from the RTSH digital platform including the regional channels.
+In addition, the app enables users to watch catch up TV content from the last 7 days for all 14 channels.
+As of September 2026, the app has been restored after 3 years of negligence.
+All of RTSH channels can be also watched outside of Albania via satellite in Europe only, or through DigitAlb, Tring TV and the Klani IM IPTV platforms.